antoniszikos16/Police-And-Criminals-MC/Rules.md

 > You are still allowed to DM staff for general conversation, friendly banter, etc.

 - **Understand that Discord's Term of Service has to be followed at all times on our Discord Server.
 You can find Discord’s ToS [here](https://discord.com/terms).**
+### 💬 *Chat Rules*
+- ❌ **No Spam**

+    - You are not allowed to spam chat, flood chat, spam characters, or overuse caps. (even in /msg or /ask).

+    - Inciting spam is also prohibited.
+- ❌ **No Advertising**

+    - You are not allowed to advertise anything that is not related to PokéWild.
+This includes IP addresses or names of other servers, any media from/about another server, or encouraging players to join another server in any form.
+You are also not allowed to advertise your own social media or other social links.

+    - **Allowed:** You are allowed to advertise any media related to PokéWild (but please do not spam it).
+- ❌ **No Posting Unauthorized Links**

+    - You can not post links that are not affiliated with PokéWild or Pokémon.
+- ❌ **No Inappropriate Chat**

+    - You are not allowed to discuss anything that would be considered inappropriate, 18+, or illegal (such as drugs or NSFW content).
+This includes using codewords or censored words.

+    - Conversations about socially inflammatory topics such as politics, race, and religion must remain civil.
+Do not attack anyone for their point of view.
+However, the best policy is to avoid these topics altogether.
+We're here to have fun!
+- ❌ **No Inappropriate Content / Behavior**

+    - Inappropriate usernames, profile pictures, status messages, skins, nicknames, or emotes will not be allowed and you will be asked immediately to change them.
+- ❌ **No Death Threats, Threats of Harm, or Encouraging Self-Harm**

+    - You are not allowed to make threats towards others that could be deemed inappropriate or harmful, or encourage people to harm themselves or others.
+- ❌ **No Offensive Slurs / Hate Speech**

+    - You are not allowed to use offensive slurs or content pertaining to race, religion, sexuality, gender identity, age, or disability.

+    - Inciting racism or other hate speech in chat is also prohibited.
+- ❌ **No Staff Impersonation**

+    - You are not allowed to impersonate members of staff.

+- ❌ **No Misleading Information**

+    - Do not intentionally spread false information about the game, other players, staff, or anything else to confuse others.
+- ❌ **No Harassment**

+    - You are not allowed to harass or bully other players or staff for any reason.
+- ❌ **No Lying to Staff**

+    - You are not allowed to lie to staff under any circumstances.
+- ❌ **No Using Language Other Than English in General Chat**

+    - If you would like to speak in another language, please use /lang or keep it in your private messages.
+Using languages other than English in general chat makes it harder for our staff team to moderate chat as most of us are English-speaking only.

+- ❌ **No Discussing Player Punishments**

+    - Please refrain from discussing your own punishments and other players' punishments in public chat.
 ## 📘 Discord Rules
 ## Authors